RaphHaddad/blog/content/post/devsecops-azure-terraform-python.md

 The new resource group needs to be declared with the Terraform resource type `azurerm_role_assignment` with `Contributor` access given to the previously declared [service principle](#creating-the-service-principle).
-The snippet of the code is show below and the full code is available [on GitHub](https://github.com/RaphHaddad/devsecops-azure-terraform-python/blob/107fe97dbd6674d1200436922b0b7d87328a480b/azure-cloud.tf#L1-L10)
+The snippet of the code is shown below and the full code is available [on GitHub](https://github.com/RaphHaddad/devsecops-azure-terraform-python/blob/107fe97dbd6674d1200436922b0b7d87328a480b/azure-cloud.tf#L1-L10)

 ```hcl
 resource "azurerm_resource_group" "resource-group" {